Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Related Work

-{\bf \emph{Non-iterative LLM-based APR.}} Recent advances in large language models (LLMs) have transformed APR by enabling powerful zero-shot and few-shot patch generation.
-Studies such as Fan et al.~\cite{fan2023apr_llm_outputs} and Xia et al.~\cite{xia2023plm_apr} show that large pretrained models can generate plausible fixes when prompted with buggy code and context. \textsc{AlphaRepair}~\cite{xia2022alpharepair} leverages large pretrained code models to generate patches with infilling-style prediction, while \textsc{Repilot}~\cite{kang2023repilot} integrates LLM-based code completion with patch validation.
-These approaches primarily use \emph{non-iterative prompting strategy}.
+{\bf \emph{Single-pass, non-iterative LLM-based APR.}} Recent advances in LLMs have transformed APR by enabling powerful zero-shot and few-shot patch generation.
+Prior studies~\cite{fan2023apr_llm_outputs,xia2023plm_apr} show that large pretrained models can generate plausible fixes when prompted with buggy code and context. \textsc{AlphaRepair}~\cite{xia2022alpharepair} leverages large pretrained code models to generate patches with infilling-style prediction, while \textsc{Repilot}~\cite{kang2023repilot} integrates LLM-based code completion with patch validation.